Ivan-Eremenko/mcp-tech-spec/README.md

 4. Check saved files (name and location are specified in the prompt).

 The server is intended only for generating prompts and managing session configurations; orchestration is performed by the user through the Cursor UI.

+## License

+This project is distributed under the Apache License 2.0.
+See the LICENSE file for details.